Anarchism in China: May Fourth Movement

-Suppression of anarchism
+Suppression of the anarchist movement by Beiyang government

 After the Xinhai Revolution, the main target of anarchist opposition shifted from the original autocratic empire to warlord politics, and thus was again suppressed by the Beiyang government.
 A large number of publications were banned or prohibited from circulation by the Beiyang government, and No. 1165 Document of the Ministry of Transportation and Communications of the Beiyang government stated that "Anarchism is not tolerated in all countries of the world, and since there are such secret societies in Shanghai, they are bound to secretly collude with each other and spread more and more.
 The printed materials [of these societies] should be banned from circulation to avoid the harm."

 The Beiyang government also sent government agents to monitor the actions of the anarchists.
 From February to April 1921, the Beijing government sent secret agents disguised as students seven times to infiltrate and sabotage the anarchist groups.
 Anarchism, anarcho-communism, and communism were all suppressed as "extreme" ideas during this period.